Sexual harassment in Corporate places :

 According to a survey by EY Fraud Investigation & Dispute Services titled “Reining in sexual harassment at the workplace”.Corporate India’s commitment to empower and protect its women employees against sexual harassment at the workplace is unsatisfactory.
-The survey highlights that growing consciousness of issues relating to women’s safety at the workplace has compelled many organisations to take note of the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act 2013 (referred as the ‘Act’); but the implementation and subsequent change is taking place at a sluggish pace.
+The survey highlights that growing consciousness of issues relating to women’s safety at the workplace has compelled many organisations to take note of the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act 2013 (referred as the ‘Act’); But the Implementation and subsequent change is taking place at a sluggish pace.

 The following points encapsulate the key findings from the survey:

-- The results of the survey indicated that over a quarter (27%) of the large companies and 50% of the small and medium companies that were surveyed were not compliant with the Act with respect to training their ICC members.
-This clearly shows that there is still a long way to go to address the issue of posh at the workplace.
+- Another survey indicated that 50% of small companies were not familiar with the Act with response to training their ICC members.
+This clearly shows that there is lot to address about this issue.

-- This indicates the challenges in ascertaining if the complaints received are malicious or frivolous, as it is difficult to verify the legitimacy of any complaints without thorough investigations and assessments.
+- This indicates the challenges in ascertaining if the complaints received are malicious or frivolous.
+As it is difficult to verify the legitimacy of any complaints without thorough investigations and assessments.

-35% of the respondents were unaware of the penal clause for non-compliance with laws relating to how an ICC should be constituted.
+- 35% of the respondents were unaware of the penal clause for non-compliance with laws relating to how an ICC should be constituted.

 - This could be a serious problem for companies as under the Act; they can face a penalty of INR 50,000 for their first violation and double for subsequent ones.
 In addition, there are some damaging impacts on the reputation of the entity.